Course overview

 Course structure

-To qualify for the award of Bachelor of Data Science (Honours) students must pass 32 credit points comprising:
+To complete the Bachelor of Data Science (Honours), you must pass 32 credit points.
+This includes:

 17